• Skip to primary navigation

 • Add the garlic and chopped broccoli.
 Continue cooking, stirring frequently, until broccoli is heated through.
 Remove from heat and set aside.

-• Into a high-speed blender or food processor, add extra firm tofu, unsweetened almond milk. vegan Parmesan cheese, fresh parsley, sea salt, ground black pepper, ground nutmeg, Dijon mustard, and red pepper flakes (if using).
+• Into a high-speed blender or food processor, add extra firm tofu, unsweetened almond milk. vegan Parmesan cheese, fresh parsley, salt, ground black pepper, ground nutmeg, Dijon mustard, and red pepper flakes (if using).
 Blend or process until consistency is smooth, about 2 minutes.
 Time will vary depending on the speed and equipment used.

 • Into a large mixing bowl, add the tofu mixture and broccoli mixture.
 Stir to combine.